Snapdoodle cuts through the supply chain blues. Photo by Amber Fouts.

 Pike Place Market

 Located in the depths of Pike Place Market since 1961, Golden Age Collectables is thought to be the oldest comic book shop in the world.
-Here, each aisle gives way to another just as stocked with age-defying treasures, from a full wall of Funko Pop figures to an entire franchise worth of Star Wars paraphernalia (and, of course, a Baby Yoda-Funko crossover).
+Here, each aisle gives way to another just as stocked with age-defying treasures, from a full wall of Everett-born Funko Pop figures to an entire franchise worth of Star Wars paraphernalia to board and party games stacked six shelves high.

 University District, Chinatown–International District